 Financial data are all in Euro (€), fixed prices, at the 2015-level and exclude value added taxes (VAT) and other taxes.
+For updates after 2020, prices are given at the 2020-level.
+This is specified in the corresponding chapter.

 Several data originate in Danish references.
 For those data a fixed exchange ratio of 7.45 DKK per € has been used.